 The growth plates are relatively weak and can be injured by a fall, a collision, or excessive pressure.
-Salter-Harris fractures make up 15 to 30 percent of bone injuries in children.
+Salter-Harris fractures make up of bone injuries in children.
 Most commonly these fractures occur in children and teenagers during sports activity.
 Boys are twice as likely as girls to have a Salter-Harris fracture.

 It’s important to diagnose and treat a Salter-Harris fracture as soon as possible to ensure normal bone growth.

 Salter-Harris fractures most often occur with a fall or injury that causes pain.
 Other symptoms include:

 - tenderness near the area

 - limited range of motion in the area, especially with upper body injuries

 - inability to bear weight on the affected lower limb